 The IntegraFin Group recognises that in order to meet its business objectives a robust system of internal controls needs to be in place across the IntegraFin Group.
-The IntegraFin Group defines its Internal Control System as the collection of all activities, plans, attitudes, policies, processes and procedures designed to provide reasonable assurance that the following objectives are being met:

-- performance and profitability goals and the safeguarding of the Group's resources - the IntegraFin Group's financial statements are prepared accurately and reported correctly - the IntegraFin Group complies with all of the laws and regulations that apply to it
+The IntegraFin Group's internal control system and framework is designed to secure compliance with decisions and procedures at all levels within the IntegraFin Group and covers all activities, plans, culture, behaviours, policies, systems, processes, reporting arrangements and procedures.

-The Internal Control System is comprised of the first line of defence of business operations including management procedures and the input provided by the Quality Control team to process improvements.
-The second line of defence is through the Risk Management Framework and Compliance policies, procedures and monitoring.
-The third line of defence is through internal and external audit providing independent and objective assurance to the boards.

-The Internal Control System is supported by having an IntegraFin Group structure that defines clear lines of authority, responsibility and accountability and establishes appropriate lines of reporting and segregation of duties.
+The Internal Control System is comprised of governance functions and controls following a three lines of defence model and a system of internal controls that is aligned with the Committee of Sponsoring Organisation of the Treadway Commission (COSO).
+The first line of defence consists of the business operations including management procedures along with input provided by the Quality Control team for process improvements.
+The second line of defence is through the Risk Management Framework and Compliance policies, procedures and a risk based Compliance monitoring programme.
+The IFAL Group Risk Committee also forms part of the second line of defence and accordingly receives management information and reports from the second line functions.
+The third line of defence is the Internal Audit department, which provides independent assurance on the adequacy and effectiveness of the Company's risk management and major business process control arrangements.
+The Head of Internal Audit reports directly to the Chair of the IFAL Group Audit Committee, which is comprised solely of independent NEDs.
+The Internal Control System is supported by having an IntegraFin Group structure that defines clear lines of authority (including formal delegated authority as appropriate), responsibility and accountability and establishes appropriate lines of reporting and segregation of duties.
 The IntegraFin Group recognises that accurate, timely and effective management information is crucial to the success of the Internal Control System.